gabrieleangeletti/blog/content/blog/things-i-have-learned-at-lyft-continuous-integration.md

   - ./test.sh
 ```

-In a nutshell: `language` says that the project uses Python, which will make Travis run inside a virtual envionment created on purpose for the build. `(python)` specifies which Python version(s) we want to test with.
+In a nutshell: `language` says that the project uses Python, which will make Travis run inside a virtual environment created on purpose for the build. `(python)` specifies which Python version(s) we want to test with.
 You can also put multiple versions in there, and the tests will be run against all of them. `(install)` tells Travis how to build the software.
 The default for Python if you omit this line is `pip install -r requirements.txt`, but since I have a custom setup script and I use `Pipfile` instead of `requirements.txt`, I had to override that config. `(script)` tells Travis what to run - in this case a custom script I made which runs linting, type-checking and unit-testing.
 If all of this runs correctly, it means that:

 * The software still builds, as in I haven't introduced conflicts between dependencies or anything like that
 * My change doesn't break any existing code (this of course depends on the quality of the tests I write)